spatie/laravel-cors/README.md

 composer require spatie/laravel-cors
 ```

-The package will automatically register it's service provider.
+The package will automatically register its service provider.

 You must register it as global middleware.